wpswings/wallet-system-for-woocommerce/README.md

 **STREAMLINE AND SPEED UP TRANSACTIONS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
 ADD OR REMOVE BALANCE IN BULK, SEND REFUNDS, RESTRICT USERS, AND VIEW THE TRANSACTION HISTORY OF ALL WALLET USERS.**

 [**Wallet System for WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) is a digital wallet plugin.
-It helps the merchant implement a digital wallet system on their WooCommerce store.
-And allows customers to perform eCommerce transactions using the wallet system.
+It helps the merchant implement a digital wallet system on their WooCommerce store and allows customers to perform Digital payments using the wallet system.

 The customers can add money to their WooCommerce wallet through the available wallet payment methods.
 And also, see the list of transactions made using the wallet money.
 The merchant can manage the customers’ wallets and change the wallet amount.

 The application of the WooCommerce Wallet will improve the overall user experience.
 It will speed up the checkout process as the customers will make transitions without entering their transaction details each time.
 The WooCommerce Wallet System increases the ease and security of the payment process.
 It benefits both customers and the merchant.